 Worship at St. Mark & St. Paul follows the Episcopal Church liturgy found in the Book of Common Prayer.
 We enter in reverent silence (and some may kneel to pray) as we prepare our hearts to worship.
 The service normally begins with a procession: someone carries a cross, others bring torches, and ministers follow.
 Singing may be accompanied by piano, organ, other instruments.

 Because of Covid-19 restrictions, you will see less of a procession right now, and singing will be limited according to the setting and current health advisories.
-Masks will be born by all, and temperatures are checked upon arrival.
+Masks will be worn by everyone who is at least two years old.
 Those who have symptoms of Covid-19 should access the online options.
 Please contact the church for prayer and other support.

 Liturgical worship encourages participation and response: Standing, sitting, kneeling (optional), verbal responses, praying The Lord's Prayer and other written prayers together, singing hymns, giving, making the sign of the cross, and (when Communion is celebrated) receiving bread and wine.

 Those who are new to this kind of worship need not try to keep up or worry about "doing it wrong."
 Episcopalians have individual ways of worshiping, and no one is grading you.
 Enjoy the liturgy and participate as you desire and are able.